forvaidya/gerrit-helpers/README.md

 ### Getting tool updates
-Run <code>bash install.sh</code> periodically to get updates.
-This command is idempotent
+Run <code>bash install.sh</code> periodically to get updates (from your git clone).
+This command is idempotent, you can run it any number of times.

 ## Usage